 - 3. Open Space Restriction. - A. No development, as defined in section 30106 of the Coastal Act shall occur in the area generally described as Stevens Creek as described and depicted in an Exhibit attached to the Notice of Intent to Issue Permit (NOI) that the Executive Director issues for this permit except for: - 1.
-The following development, if approved by the Coastal Commission as an amendment to this coastal development permit or through a separate coastal development permit: any necessary flood control maintenance performed by the City of Solana Beach or other habitat improvement project. - B. PRIOR TO ISSUANCE BY THE EXECUTIVE DIRECTOR OF THE NOI FOR THIS PERMIT, the applicant shall submit for the review and approval of the Executive Director, and upon such approval, for attachment as an Exhibit to the NOI, a formal legal description and graphic depiction of the portion of the subject property affected by this condition, as generally described above and shown on Exhibit #3 attached to this staff report. - 4.
+Revegetation, maintenance and monitoring of native habitat within the channel as approved by CDP #6-02-48. - 2.
+Any necessary flood control maintenance performed by the City of Solana Beach if approved by the Coastal Commission as an amendment to CDP #6-02-48 or through a separate coastal development permit. - B. PRIOR TO ISSUANCE BY THE EXECUTIVE DIRECTOR OF THE NOI FOR THIS PERMIT, the applicant shall submit for the review and approval of the Executive Director, and upon such approval, for attachment as an Exhibit to the NOI, a formal legal description and graphic depiction of the portion of the subject property affected by this condition, as generally described above and shown on Exhibit #3 attached to this staff report. - 4.
 Sign Program.
 PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit to the Executive Director for review and written approval, a comprehensive sign program, documenting that only monument signs, not to exceed eight (8) feet in height, or facade signs are proposed.
 No tall or free-standing pole or roof signs shall be allowed.